Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Experiments

 \subsection{Implementation Details}

 The Transformer decoder consists of $8$ layers, \ie, $4$ self-attention layers and $4$ cross-attention layers.
 Each layer operates on a feature dimension of $512$ with $8$ attention heads.
 The confidence head and the token head share a similar architecture, each consisting of three linear layers and two ReLU activations.
 The default value of $\tau$ is $2$.
 Our method is trained and evaluated under two settings, namely $n=8$ and $n=10$, as further increasing $n$ leads to performance degradation (see supplementary material).

-On ASE dataset~\cite{avetisyan2024SceneScript}, the NTP model is trained with $60$ epochs.
-Following~\cite{cai2024medusa,DBLP:journals/corr/abs-2504-04060}, the MTP model is initialized with the NTP model, excluding the projection blocks and the confidence heads.
-The MTP model is trained with $30$ epochs.
-The training employs the AdamW optimizer with an initial learning rate of $0.001$ and batch size of $64$.
-A multi-step linear learning rate scheduler is used.
-The loss weights $\lambda_h$ and $\lambda_c$ are set to $0.8$ and $0.5$, respectively.
-On Structured3D dataset~\cite{zheng2020structured3d}, models are initialized with weights trained on ASE~\cite{avetisyan2024SceneScript}.
-We train models with $600$ epochs, keeping the other settings identical to ASE~\cite{avetisyan2024SceneScript}.
+Additional details are provided in the supplementary material.